aquabu/remy/README.md

 Remy installation with a "Hello world" recipe; you can be up and running with chef-solo in under 5 minutes.
-[The Remy cluster rails example](http://www.github.com/gregwoodward/remy_cluster_rails_example) shows a full Rails installation with a clustered environment for staging and production, and a single box which hosts the entire Rails app for the demo environment.
+[The Remy cluster rails example](http://www.github.com/gregwoodward/remy_cluster_rails_example) shows a full Rails installation with a clustered environment for staging and production, and a single box which hosts the entire Rails app for the demo environment; multiple config files are used because passwords are stored separately on an encrypted drive.
 These are the actual recipes we use for our clustered server environment at [SharesPost](http://www.sharespost.com/).

 ## Concepts